jittagornp/index-search-javascript/README.md

 - <i>suggestionsSize</i> (optinal) : number of suggestion keywords, default is 10 keywords.

-- <i>highlightClass</i> (optional) : default is 'keyword-highlight', is css class for keyword highlight.
+- <i>highlightClass</i> (optional) : css class for keyword highlight, default is 'keyword-highlight'.

 - <i>stopword</i> (optional) : the function for separate keyword from sentence. by default use white space for stop word.